dice-group/ida-pg/lib-scraper/README.md

 * JDK >=8
 * [Leiningen 2.8](https://leiningen.org/)

-Then run `lein build-scraper` to create an executable uberjar in `target/lib-scraper.jar`.
+Then run `lein do clean, build-scraper` to create an executable uberjar in `target/lib-scraper.jar`.

 ### 1.2.
 Scraping a library